greg0rygreg/drawscii/README.md

 ## how do i run it?
 you need to first compile it, to do so, make sure you have mingw installed

-if you don't install it, you'll need it
+if you don't have it installed, install it, you'll need it

 after that, clone the repo and compile the main file:
 ```sh